teckchenglee/MealPlanner-AI/README.md

 - Input: Mood = "something light and refreshing", Ingredients = "chicken breast, tomato, cucumber, lettuce", Tools = "stovetop, microwave", Time limit = 20 minutes, then a chat refinement of "give me other options"
 - Output: The app returns 3 new recipe suggestions that avoid repeating the previous set (e.g. a chicken salad, a stir-fry, a wrap), still fitting the 20-minute limit.

-## Known Limitations

-- The app relies on the LLM to return valid JSON.
-If the response is malformed, a generic error message is displayed without an automatic retry.
-If the response is valid JSON but missing expected fields (e.g. the `"recipes"` list) the app does not display any suggestions and provides no specific feedback to the user.
-- The app does not validate ingredient or kitchen tool inputs, nor does it account for dietary preferences, allergies, nutritional requirements, or calorie goals.
-As a result, some generated recipes may be impractical or unsuitable for individual users.

-## Future Improvements

-- Support dietary preferences, allergies, and nutritional goals by allowing users to specify these constraints and ensuring all generated recipe suggestions and cooking instructions adhere to them.
-- Add persistent storage for favorite recipes and cooking history (e.g., using a local database or cloud storage), enabling users to revisit, organize, and reuse previously generated meals.

 ## CI/CD

 Every push and pull request to `main` runs the GitHub Actions workflow in `.github/workflows/ci.yml`, which lints the code and verifies all modules import cleanly.
 On pushes to `main`, a second job then does a smoke check — it curls the live app to confirm it's reachable (Streamlit Community Cloud handles the actual redeploy itself, so this is a health check, not a deploy trigger).